Playground Safety Inspection

 Community build projects are great for employees of corporate organizations, church groups, schools, and clubs for team-building activities.
 Before you put a public statement out there letting the local public know that you’re looking for volunteers, check local churches, schools, and corporations to see if they have groups with willing volunteers.

-If you have enough people, schedule them in two - three-hour time chunks.
-That way, people don’t have enough time to get overtired, and the build day is more productive.
+If you have enough people, schedule them in two – three hour time chunks.
+That way, people don’t have enough time to get tired, and the build day is more productive.